Knowledge-Driven Hybrid SSD Management Enhanced by Fine-Tuned LLMs: System Design

+In this work, we do not modify the SSD hardware design itself, in contrast to AutoBox~\cite{DBLP:conf/micro/LiS023} which targets hardware configuration during device development.
+Instead, given a fixed hardware design, we focus on the runtime control policy and formulate it as a structured parameter-tuning problem.
+This formulation identifies the dynamically adjustable software parameters that meaningfully influence system behavior, enabling the LLM to operate within a well-defined configuration space rather than over raw device states.
+We group the tunable parameters into three main categories:

-$\bullet${ SSD-specific parameters:} These parameters are inherent to the SSD firmware, controlling flash memory allocation and management.
-They are crucial for optimizing performance and extending device lifespan.
+$\bullet${ SSD-specific parameters:} These parameters are inherent to SSD firmware, controlling flash memory allocation and conversion.
+They are crucial for optimizing performance and enhancing device stability.
 Typical examples include GC threshold and granularity.

-$\bullet${ Workload-related parameters:} These parameters reflect the data access patterns and I/O request characteristics, which help hybrid SSD management policies better understand current workloads.
+$\bullet${ Workload-related parameters:} These parameters are used to collect data access patterns and characteristics, which help hybrid SSD management policies better understand current workloads.
 A typical example is the workload sliding window size.

-$\bullet${ Strategy-related parameters:} These parameters pertain to higher-level optimization strategies aimed at enhancing the performance and reliability of hybrid SSDs.
-Typically, these strategies are based on algorithms designed to tackle specific challenges, such as ML-based hotness classification and RL-based space management.
-The typical examples include K-means maximum iterations, and RL training interval.
+$\bullet${AI Strategy-related parameters:} These parameters are key to AI-driven algorithms.
+Specifically, they tune the behavior of these strategies, such as ML-based hotness classification and RL-based space management, ensuring better performance and reliability.
+Examples include K-means max iterations and RL training interval.

-These three categories of parameters represent a comprehensive set of tunable options that directly affect the performance of hybrid SSDs.
-It is worth noting that current optimization frameworks primarily focus on improving response time and reducing write amplification.
-This work can broaden the optimization objectives to include equipment lifetime, energy efficiency, and data reliability, while incorporating relevant parameters.
-We expect that by understanding and optimizing these parameters, the overall efficiency of hybrid SSDs will be significantly enhanced.